Product Name: Cognium Review

 Natrol Cognium Review

-Cognium is a brain supplement that contains only one under-researched compound, Silk Protein Hydrolysate.
+Cognium is a stimulant-free brain health supplement that contains only one under-researched compound, CERA Q, which contains Silk Protein Hydrolysate.

-Developed by the company Natrol, this supplement could improve memory in as little as four weeks.
+Developed by the company Natrol, this supplement could enhance memory in as little as four weeks.
+Other benefits include:

-Compared to tens of brain supplements, Cognium is the only one that I tested so far with only one compound.
-And it’s the only one that may bring only one benefit.
+Compared to tens of brain supplements, Cognium is the only one that we tested so far with only one compound.

-Despite the lack of effective nootropics, I still decided to do a complete review.
+Despite the lack of effective nootropics and ingredients in this supplement, we still decided to do a complete review.

-The main questions I had were: Does it work?
+The main questions we had were: Does it work?
 What does the science say?
 And should you supplement it?

 Cognium contains only one compound, CERA-Q Powder.
 This is a 60% Silk Protein Hydrolysate.